gordicaleksa/pytorch-GAT/README.md

 If you have an idea of how to implement GAT using PyTorch's sparse API please feel free to submit a PR.
-I personally had difficulties with their API, it's in beta, and it's questionable whether it's at all possible to make an implementation as efficient as IMP3 using it.
+I personally had difficulties with their API, it's in beta, and it's questionable whether it's at all possible to make an implementation as efficient as my implementation 3 using it.

 ## Video learning material